Board of Directors

 Michael Lee

-Also an engineer, Michael is a director of Sydney Airport and chairman of industry body Communications Alliance.
+A qualified engineer, Michael is a director of Sydney Airport and chairman of industry body Communications Alliance.
 During a 17-year career as a Federal MP, he was Minister for Communications and shadow minister for education.
 Michael has previously chaired the NSW TAFE Commission board and Central Coast Campuses of University of Newcastle.
 He is Chair of Calvary Ministries and Communications Alliance Ltd, and a Director of the National Film & Sound Archive.
 Michael is a member of the Audit & Risk Committee and the Governance, HR & Remuneration Committee.

 David Robinson